 And, now, it has happened again.
-And, now, another six months has gone by.
+And, now, years have gone by.
 It hurts, but not as much as the first time.
 He broke his promise.

 He said the same things: that I’m drunk, that I’m mentally ill – oh, and that he’d hire a lawyer to keep me away from him.
 That one was new.